Actor portrayals.

 Implementation of LEQVIO in a real-world setting: expert insights

-Watch Dr Michael Koren, a clinical trial investigator for the V-INITIATE trial, discuss the importance of early LEQVIO use in patients with ASCVD (atherosclerotic cardiovascular disease), immediately after failure to reach LDL-C goals with statins.
+Watch Dr Michael Koren, a clinical trial investigator for the V-INITIATE trial, discuss the importance of early LEQVIO use in patients with ASCVD, immediately after failure to reach LDL-C goals with statins.

 There's more to know about LEQVIO